dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_old.cpp header
 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_old.cpp in_out_1

-and then a compiled graph application to every single frame.
+and then a compiled graph used to be applied to every single frame.
 This is an example of a processing loop without Streaming:

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_old.cpp in_out_2